5jt/dyalog-cookbook/manuscript/19-GUI.md

 ∇
 ~~~

 Since the Tracer cannot (currently) step into one line dfns, defining the `OnConfigure` callback as a one liner is exceedingly useful as it allows you to avoid stepping into the callback, which is itself likely to result in even more configure events being generated.
-As already mentioned it is absolutely essential that this function is a one-liner because that makes the Tracer ignore this function.
+That allows us to trace into `⎕DQ` without getting ourselves in trouble.

 ### All the `GUI.Create*` functions

-Although we list all functions here you might not necessarily follow us on each of them in detail, but you should at least keep reading until you reach `GUI.AdjustGroupSize`.
+Although we list all `Create*`-functions here you might not necessarily follow us on each of them in detail.
+However, you **must** read and understand what is said about `CreateMainForm`, and we suggest you keep reading until you reach `GUI.AdjustGroupSize`.

-However, we suggest to scan through them rather than skipping them and carrying on with [the callback functions](#The callback functions).
+We also suggest to scan through them rather than just skipping them and carrying on with [the function `GetRef2n`](#The function `GuiUtils.GetRef2n`).

 #### The function `CreateMainForm`